Vulkan® Open Source Driver

 - Built-in debug and profiling tools

-- Mid-command buffer preemption and SR-IOV virtualisation
+- Mid-command buffer preemption and SR-IOV virtualization

 - Upcoming versions of the Vulkan API